 - Dental crowns are tooth-shaped caps.
-They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain fused to metal.
+They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 - Crowns can be used for three reasons: to cover another treatment, for support, or for aesthetic reasons.